deivid-rodriguez/pry-byebug/README.md

 ## Caveats

 Only supports MRI 2.0.0 or newer.
+For MRI 1.9.3 or older, use [pry-debugger][pry-debugger]

 ## Contributors